cscsCSCScscs/pyodbc/Module.md

 ## drivers

-    drivers() -> [ Driver_Name ]
+    drivers() -> [ DriverName1, DriverName2, ...
+DriverNameN ]

-_(Windows only)_ Returns a list of ODBC Drivers that are available to pyodbc.
-This list will be specific to the "platform" under which the Python script is running (i.e., 64-bit or 32-bit).
+Returns a list of ODBC Drivers that are available to pyodbc.
+On Windows this list will be specific to the "platform" under which the Python script is running (i.e., 64-bit or 32-bit).

 ## TimeFromTicks